 You might’ve seen many Hindu gods and goddesses having multiple heads and arms in India, but have you ever asked yourself why?
-Even being a Hindu by birth, I had never encountered this question until last night, when one of my friends brought up the topic during a discussion.
+Even being a Hindu by birth, I had never encountered this question until last night, when one of my friends brought it up during a discussion.

 Because there’s not even a single authority in the entire umbrella of Hinduism that could be held accountable for these confusions.
-The vast diversity of spiritual practices, rituals and ideologies are the reasons for alternative theories to co-exist parallel with the mainstream beliefs.
+The vast diversity of spiritual practices, rituals, and ideologies is the reason for alternative theories to co-exist in parallel with mainstream beliefs.

 Presenting The Deities As Supernatural Beings

-One of the famous mythologists of India, Devdutt Pattanaik is often seen on various TV interviews discussing the actual motive behind the depiction of Hindu deities in such superhuman-like forms.
-According to him, the deities in hindu pantheon are shown with multiple heads and arms just to display their supernatural abilities.
+One of the famous mythologists of India, Devdutt Pattanaik, is often seen in various TV interviews discussing the actual motive behind the depiction of Hindu deities in such superhuman-like forms.
+According to him, the deities in the hindu pantheon are shown with multiple heads and arms just to display their supernatural abilities.

-It’s not like the deities actually have multiple arms or legs, but they are being projected in this exaggerated form to only make them identifiable as the supreme beings.
+It’s not like the deities actually have multiple arms or legs, but they are being projected in this exaggerated form to only make them identifiable as supreme beings.

-Projecting Purpose Of God’s Existence
+The Projecting Purpose of God’s Existence

-For instance, Goddess Durga was created for slaying the army of Mahishasura (Buffalo demon) that even lord Brahma, Vishnu, and Shiva combined were unable to kill, because of a boon that gave him an absolute immunity from the gods.
+For instance, Goddess Durga was created to slay the army of Mahishasura (Buffalo demon) that even Lord Brahma, Vishnu, and Shiva combined were unable to kill because of a boon that gave him absolute immunity from the gods.

-Therefore, she has multiple arms and weapons because of her duty of fighting and eliminating sufferings from evil powers.
-Thus, next time you will see a hindu deity or god with multiple arms, carefully notice their weapons and hand gestures as it might reveal the purpose of the deity.
+Therefore, she has multiple arms and weapons because of her duty to fight and eliminate suffering from evil powers.
+Thus, the next time you see a hindu deity or god with multiple arms, pay close attention to their weapons and hand gestures as they may reveal the deity’s purpose.

-Showing Multiple Personalities & Qualities
+Showing Multiple Personalities and Qualities

 He is also shown holding an axe in his upper right hand, which symbolizes the detachment from the Maya (the cosmic illusion that the world is real).
-The rope in his upper left hand represents the guidance he gives to his devotees for coming closer to the spiritual path.
+The rope in his upper left hand represents the guidance he gives to his devotees to come closer to the spiritual path.
 The sweet he holds in his lower left hand represents the rewards of following the rule of dharma.